- 1 What is a Car Insurance Calculator

 In case you have never ever made an auto claim then you get plus points for that.
 Insurers also consider that drivers with continuous coverage without gaps are less likely to cause an accident.

 Provinces and Canadian territories do vary in regulations for calculating car insurance rates.
 Especially, for Ontario since private insurers set the rates a lot depends on their discretion.
 The FSCO strictly regulates and approves fair rates so that insurers do not inflate prices beyond reason.
-Each insurer has their own formula and rates differ as per various criteria.
+Each insurer has its own formula and rates differ as per various criteria.

 Some Common Myths About Car Insurance Quote Calculation